OriginalityAI/Ai-detector-research-tool-UI/README.md

 3. Start the Docker containers:
 `docker-compose up`

-4. To close the tool, press `Ctrl+C` and run the following command:
+4. To close the tool, press `Ctrl+C` in the terminal window running the Docker container and then run the following command:
 `docker-compose down`

 The tool will now be running at `http://localhost:8080`.